FRANK COSTALL 1893–1915

 Brother of William

-Remembered on St Mary the Virgin Church War Memorial, Plumtree and Normanton on the Wolds – New Memorial (unveiled 2014).
-Not remembered on Radcliffe on Trent War Memorial.
-Age 22.
+Commemorated on St Mary the Virgin Church War Memorial, Plumtree and Normanton on the Wolds – New Memorial (unveiled 2014).

 Age 8, living on Main Street, Edwalton with father William, a farm labourer, mother Ellen (Whittaker, born in Shelford), brothers John 21, William 19, Robert 15 and sisters Lucy 13, Ellen 10 and Mary 4.